26lights/PlayR/src/sphinx/demo.rst

 The ``ResourceRead`` trait defines that there is a way to read that resource; it requires you to define two methods:

 ``list``
-  respond to a http GET method on the resource's path, in this case, it returns the list of available id
+  respond to an http GET method on the resource's path, in this case, it returns the list of available id

 ``read``
-  respond to a http GET method on an identified resource, in this case, it returns the person object serialized as json.
+  respond to an http GET method on an identified resource, in this case, it returns the person object serialized as JSON.

-Finally, we define a ``RestResourceRouter`` instance that will route requests coming for that resource
+Finally, we define a ``RestResourceRouter`` instance that will route incoming requests for that resource.

 .. code-block:: scala

   object PersonRouter extends RestResourceRouter(PersonController)

-The only missing step is to reference this router in the play's routes file
+The only missing step is to reference this router in Play's routes file.

 .. code:: nginx